20 Things to Consider When Buying a Lawn Mower

 There's lots to consider when it comes time to buy a lawn mower

-When you’re trying to pick out a lawn mower you need to find the mower that matches up with what you need for your lawn.
+When you’re thinking about buying a lawn mower, you need to find the mower that matches up with what you need for your lawn.
 You’ll find that walk-behind mowers have engines that range from 140-cc to 190-cc.
 Pick the engine size that will handle tasks like cutting through tall grass, wet grass, leaf mulching and bagging.

 There are several different engine styles out there, including a side valve engine, engines with overhead valves or a direct overhead valve.
 An overhead valve engine is quieter and has better fuel consumption typically, but it costs more.
 Bonus: If you’re shopping during holiday season, don’t miss these amazing lawn mower sales.